nmind/standards-checklist/checklists/bronze.md

 > TODO: Insert example Bronze cookie-cutter here.

-### Intendied audience
+### Intended audience
 * users

 ### Documentation

-- [ ] Landing page (e.g., GitHub README, website) provides a link to documentation
+- [ ] Landing page (e.g., GitHub README, website) provides a link to documentation and brief description of what program does
-- [ ] Documentation corresponds to latest version of software
+- [ ] Documentation is up to date with version of software
-- [ ] Brief description of what program does can be found on the landing page
 - [ ] Typical intended usage is described
 - [ ] An example of its usage is shown
+- [ ] Document functions intended to be used by users (public function docstring / help coverage ≥ 10%)
+- [ ] Description of required input parameters for user-facing functions with reasonable description of inputs (i.e. "Nifti of brain mask in MNI" vs. "An image file")
+- [ ] Description of output(s)
 - [ ] User installation instructions available
 - [ ] Dependencies listed (external and within-langugage requirements)
-- [ ] Description of required input parameters for deliberately user-facing functions with reasonable description of inputs (i.e. "Nifti of brain mask in MNI" vs. "An image file")
-- [ ] Description of output(s)
-- [ ] Document functions intended to be used by users (public function docstring / help coverage ≥ 10%)

 ### Infrastructure